apache/incubator-streampark-website/docs/connector/1-kafka.md

 | `deserializer` | DeserializationSchema | deserialize class of the data in the topic      | KafkaStringDeserializationSchema     |
 | `strategy`     | WatermarkStrategy     | watermark generation strategy                         |                                      |

-Let's take a look at more usage and configuration methods
+Let's take a look at more usage and configuration methods.

 <div class="counter">